AquaticEcoDynamics/dy-cd/README.md

 # dy-cd

-## DYRESM-CAEDYM lake water quality model
+## DYRESM-CAEDYM : Lake water quality model

 Lake ecosystem model developed by the Centre for Water Research, University of Western Australia.